TeamTobb/Texd/docs/running.md

     node server
     ```

-7. Open your favorite browser and navigating to `http://localhost:3000/` to access the app.
+7. Open Google Chrome or Mozilla Firefox and navigate to `http://localhost:3000/` to access the app.